dotnet/apireviews/2018/System.Text.Utf8Char/README.md

       have a few overloads, but they are mostly in buffer land or on brand new APIs.
-* While there is some validation for individual values, this type doesn't in itself guaranteeing that any `ReadOnlySpan<UtfChar>` is a valid UTF8 string (for example, it can break multi-byte sequences apart).
+* While there is some validation for individual values, this type doesn't in itself guaranteeing that any `ReadOnlySpan<Utf8Char>` is a valid UTF8 string (for example, it can break multi-byte sequences apart).
 So if UTF8 text well-formedness is critical, users still have validate.
 The primary benefit of having the type is to express to callers of an API what the data is supposed